-At Branch Environmental we believe that you should be an educated customer.
-We will take the time to break down your situation and lay out your options.
+At Branch Environmental we believe that you should know what you’re getting into with asbestos abatement.
+We will take the time to explain your situation and lay out your options.
 When it comes to abatements, we take the trust you put into us seriously.

 Our goal is to get the asbestos out so you can get on with your project.
 All the while, we take the utmost care to eliminate any health risk to future occupants or workers on the project.